UkoeHB/cobweb_book/src/introduction.md

 ## Structure of the book

-We will start off with the most basic example possible from there the book will split off into recipes that you can browse as you need them for your own application
+We will start off with the most basic example possible.
+From there the book will split off into recipes that you can browse as you need them for your own projects.

-A final section will cover some common errors
+The final section will cover some common errors.